 However, the surveillance video went up on YouTube and sparked a wave of sympathy for Aloni, prompting protestors to petition outside a federal court house with signs that read “stop police brutality” and “justice for Aloni.”
 Bonilla told reporters last week: “This is bigger issue … I want the public to know that resisting arrest can be used as a cover up charge when an officer uses excessive force.”

 It’s obviously unclear how Bonilla will fare in her lawsuit, but her story drives home how confounding and complex the DUI defense process can be.
 If an officer does exert excessive force, how can you prove it?
 In Bonilla’s case, even though she had video proof of what happened to her, she still couldn’t win her DUI case.

-To construct an appropriate defense, talk to Michael Kraut of the Kraut Law Group.
+To construct an appropriate defense, talk to Michael Kraut of the Kraut Criminal & DUI Lawyers.
 For over 14 years, Mr. Kraut served as a senior level prosecutor for the city before switching over to representing defendants in Los Angeles DUI cases.

 If police stopped you for Los Angeles DUI, you may be worried and anxious.
 Contact Harvard Law School educated, ex-prosecutor Michael Kraut for assistance at (323) 464-6453 or online.
 Our team is located at 6255 Sunset Boulevard, Suite 1520, Los Angeles, California 90028.